zuozhenggh/learning-library/data-management-library/odi/odi_advanced/odi12c-packages/odi12c-packages.md

 ## Introduction

 This chapter describes how to work with Packages in Oracle Data Integrator.

+#### Objective
 The *Load Sales Administration* package is used as an example.
 An introduction to Packages and automating data integration between applications is provided.

 This chapter includes the following sections:
   * Introduction
   * Load Sales Administration Package Example

+### Prerequisites
+An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account

-## **Step 1:**  Introduction
+## **STEP  1:**  Introduction
 This section provides an introduction to automating data integration using packages in Oracle Data Integrator.

 1. Automating Data Integration Flows